djaus2/MT3620_Grove_Shield/README.md

     - White: SDA
     - Yellow: SCL
     - I also connected SD0 to 3.3v so that the I2C address is 0x77 <<1
+    - PS: I have also ordered a Grove version.

 ## Requirements